Lexor

 How Lexor Works

-The complete end-to-end flow — from a token being called in Telegram to you executing a trade on Solana mainnet.
+End-to-end flow from a token call in Telegram to trade execution on Solana mainnet.

 The Full Flow